rameshgchavan/book-a-movie-ticket-backend/README.md

 ### `Project files structure`
 ![image](https://github.com/rameshgchavan/book-a-movie-ticket-backend/assets/109573381/d92f4e1a-bda0-4c06-b48b-cc2e004de9ba)

-This project contains four js files
+This project contains five js files
 1. index.js
 2. schema.js
+3. model.js
-3. connector.js and
+4. connector.js and
-4. api.js
+5. api.js

 ## index.js
-Its a main file of project in which express js has used to use body-parser, cors, api (route) and listening a port 8080.
+Its a main file of project in which express js has used to use body-parser, cors, api (route) and listening a port 8080.\
+and imported mongodb connection (src/connector.js)

  ### `express js`
   express js is a minimal and flexible Node.js web application framework that provides a robust set of features for web and mobile applications.